Dbutler24/butler-portfolio/final_part_2.md

 4. Did the story make sense to you?
 Was there anything out of place?
 5. Were any of the images/pics odd or distracting?
 6. Who do you think the target audience is?
-7. Do you think there are any other calls to action that should be included or did you feel moved to any other actions?
+7. Do you think there are any other calls to action that should be included, or did you feel moved to any other actions?
 8. Do you have any other feedback, particularly visually and narratively?

 Interview Findings: